9 måder at forbedre søvnkvaliteten på

 1. Stick to a consistent sleep schedule.

 Are you a night owl but trying to be an early bird?
 Or perhaps a morning person who attempts to stay up late now and then?
-Consistency is absolutely essential when it comes to getting a good night's rest.
+Consistency is absolutely essential when it comes to getting a good night's sleep.
 Sticking to a regular bedtime and wake-up time, even on weekends, can lead to better sleep.

 But, let's face it, it's not always as easy as it sounds.
 Get more deep sleep by setting a bedtime reminder on your phone.
 Next, craft a bedtime routine you can follow every night to prepare your body for sleep.